History of the Philadelphia Phillies: 1930s–1940s

 Baker died in 1930 and was succeeded by Charlie Ruch, who had been one of Baker's partners in the syndicate that bought the team in 1913.
 After only two years, however, Ruch retired on the advice of his doctor.
 With the support of Baker's widow, team business manager Gerald Nugent was chosen as team president.
 Nugent had married longtime team secretary Mae Mallon in 1925, and Mallon had inherited 500 shares of Phillies stock upon Baker's death.
 Baker's widow died in 1934, leaving her 700 shares in the team to Mae Mallon Nugent and her son, Gerald Nugent Jr. Combined with his own shares, this effectively gave Gerald Sr. controlling interest.

+On May 1, 1933, the Phillies celebrated the franchise's fiftieth anniversary.
+The Phillies welcomed back former players to be introduced and cheered by the crowd, and play a five inning exhibition game prior to their regularly scheduled game against the Pittsburgh Pirates.
+Present were former Phillies players of the late 19th century and first decades of the 20th century including John Titus, Roy Thomas, Otto Knabe, Hans Lobert, Kitty Bransfield, Dick Hartley, Mickey Doolan, Red Dooin, Harry Coveleski, Al Maul, Jerry Donovan, George Andrews, Jack Clements, Monte Cross, Jess Pernell, Stan Baumgartner, and Charles Fulmer, who was 82-years old and had played for the 1875 Philadelphia White Stockings in the National Association.

 Unlike Baker, Nugent badly wanted to build a winning team.
 For example, under his watch the Phillies began building a rudimentary farm system for the first time in their history.
 He also had an eye for spotting obscure talent.
 However, he did not have the financial means to get the Phillies out of the second division.
 He was forced to trade what little talent the team had to make ends meet, and often had to use some creative financial methods to even field a team at all.

-One problem was Baker Bowl.
+One problem was the Phillies' National League Park.
 Once considered one of the finest parks in baseball, it was not well maintained from the 1910s onward.
 For instance, until 1925 the Phillies used a flock of sheep to trim the grass.
 Fans were often showered with rust whenever one of Klein's home runs hit girders.
 The entire right field grandstand collapsed in 1926, forcing the Phillies to move to the A's Shibe Park (five blocks west on Lehigh Avenue from Baker Bowl) for 1927.